-The Center's contractually required contribution rate for the fiscal year ended June 30, 2020 was 33.45% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-The Center's contributions to the plan for the year ended June 30, 2020 was \$744,497 which was 100% of the required contributions.
+The Center's contractually required contribution rate for the fiscal year ended June 30, 2021 was 33.51% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the Center were \$772,778 for the year ended June 30, 2021.

 The Center is also required to contribute a percentage of covered payroll to PSERS for healthcare insurance premium assistance (OPEB).
 Under the current legislation, the Commonwealth of Pennsylvania reimburses the Center for no less than one-half of the employer contributions made, including contributions related to pension and healthcare.
 This arrangement does not meet the criteria of a special funding situation in accordance with GASB Standards.
 Therefore, the net pension liability and related pension expense represents 100% of the Center's share of these amounts.
-The total reimbursement recognized by the Center for the year ended June 30, 2020 for pension and OPEB benefits was \$499,614.
+The total reimbursement recognized by the Center for the year ended June 30, 2021 for pension and OPEB benefits was \$513,850.